cbrennan31/angular-accessible-modal/projects/angular-accessible-modal/README.md

 	[modalStyles]="{'align-self': 'inherit', 'margin-top': '20px'}"
 >
 ```
-By default, is centered vertically and horizontally using:
+By default, the modal is centered vertically and horizontally using:
 ```
 {
 	align-self: center; // the parent is a flex container